RuriOSS/catsh/README.md

 A tiny C library to execute shell commands with input/output redirection, implemented in pure C.
 As I like to use C, and for now I don't want to learn any other language, so I made this.
 At least C is more strict than shell script, that means less bugs (I hope so).
 Simple, stupid, paranoid, but I like it.
-It's the low-level implemention of rurima, and it's already used as part of rurima.
+It's part of the low-level implemention of rurima.
+# WIP && Backwords compatibility:
+This library is STILL WIP, but since 0.6.0, struct cth_result and related functions are ABI stable.
+However, non-blocking process execution is NOT YET supported.
 # A simple demo:
 ```c
 #include "include/catsh.h"